Key Largo Fire Rescue & EMS District

 Community Activities

-Commissioner Wheaton was elected to the Inaugural Board in 2005, and in 2006 he became the KLFR&EMS District Vice-Chairman.
+Commissioner Cullen was elected to the Board in 2014,

-The number #1 reason why Mark Wheaton ran for the Board is because: “He cares for the community"
+The number #1 reason why Cullen ran for the KLFR&EMS Board was because:

 Community Activities